 Our bodies evolved over millions of years eating primarily unprocessed whole foods.
 So they provide nutrients as nature intended and in a way that the body recognises.

 How does processing impact the food, and us?

 Most importantly, processing typically breaks the bonds between nutrients.
 And this can significantly impact the way the body processes them.

-Breaking the bond between sugar and fibre, for instance, makes it harder for our bodies to deal with the sugar.
-They often struggle to cope.
-And this can lead to things like diabetes and obesity.
+Breaking the bond between sugar and fibre, for instance, makes it harder for our bodies to deal with the sugar, which can cause a variety of problems.
 See this post for further detail.